Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 When the highlights are clipped, and that area of the photo appears pure white, then that area shows zero color, detail, or texture.

 Think of when you’re photographing clouds.
 Those clouds might have some interesting textures in them.
 But when your photo is overexposed, those textured areas are now pure white.
-There is no detail left in those clouds, and even if you’re recording the RAW file, you will never get that texture back in that file because it’s all just now a mess of pure white.
+No detail is left in those clouds, and even if you’re recording the RAW file, you will never get that texture back in that file because it’s all just now a mess of pure white.
 You can pull the exposure back down all you want, but that pure white area will then just be a blob of very light, smooth gray instead of pure white.

 Do you sometimes want areas of pure white?
 Sure.
 Like when you’re doing a silhouette or something intentional.
 I’m not saying it’s always bad.
 But it can be bad when you’re not aware it’s happening.